nordicenergy/energy-trading-blockchain/README.md

 ### 1. Use case Description
 Consider an isolated micro-grid, containing entities that generate and store energy; and other entities that are energy deficient.
 Such a network requires distribution of energy to bring about equilibrium.

 Presently, there is no such system which can facilitate communication between entities having an energy surplus and entities having an energy deficit.
-This Proof of Concept demonstrates the trading of energy between two such entities using a blockchain platform as an immutable ledger of transactions
+This Proof of Concept (PoC) demonstrates the trading of energy between two such entities using a blockchain platform as an immutable ledger of transactions
 We have also used a Smart Contract for real-time accounting and settlement of transactions.

 ### 2. Advantages of our Architecture